 Wildfire Hazard Area Mapping

-The Gunnison District can identify and map wildfire hazard areas for county planning departments.
+The Gunnison Field Office can identify and map wildfire hazard areas for county planning departments.
 ARC/INFO software is used in preparing Geographic Information System (GIS) data.
 We assist a county at the desired level whether that is the complete process of photo-typing, ground-truthing, and digitizing the data into the GIS, or just interpreting aerial photography and identifying of wildfire hazard areas.

 House Bill 1041 Wildfire Hazard Reviews